eldang/elevation_lookups/README.md

 ## Input format

 A text file in which each row is one path, and each row consists of tab-separated x,y coordinate pairs in order to describe a path, in unprojected decimal degrees.
+The file should contain no blank lines until the end, as input parsing will stop at the first blank line it encounters.

 ## Output format